-- Closed Campus.
-You may not leave the building during the school hours. - Dean Mediation.
+Closed Campus.
+You may not leave the building during the school hours.

+- Dean Mediation.
 Restorative exchanges with parties who caused harm and parties who were harmed.
 This may include deans, staff, students. - Extended Detention.
 An assignment to a supervised area on a Monday afternoon (2:20-4:20pm), a Wednesday or Thursday afternoon (3:45-5:45pm), or a Saturday morning (8:30-10:30am).
 You are expected to bring appropriate study assignments with you.
 Failure to serve extended detentions may result in detention probation and/or suspension. - Intervention plan.
 An intervention plan will be created as a result of an assessment of a student's behavioral concerns and/or behavioral patterns.
 This plan will be created via a multi-disciplinary team in conjunction with the student and the student's parent/guardian(s).
 The intervention plan will include identification of current and previous strengths, specific concerns that impede educational progress, multi-tiered systems of support and interventions, goals, and progress monitoring.
 This plan may include a variety of actions, including alternative to suspensions, restorative justice practices, IAT, Student Services Team (SST) meeting, and classroom or school-wide supports. - Restricted Lunch.
 You may be assigned to a supervised lunch with a staff member. - Restorative Practices.
 Students may be assigned to meet with the Restorative Practices Coordinator.
 The Restorative Practices Coordinator is responsible for the implementation and coordination of restorative justice practices for ETHS.
 This role involves working closely with students, teachers, administrators, and support staff to address and resolve conflicts, promote positive relationships, and create a safe and inclusive school environment.
 This position plays a critical role in the culture and climate of the school community by fostering a restorative culture that promotes accountability, empathy, and compassion.
-Students may meet the requirement of a consequence, or participate as an alternative to suspension.
+Students may meet the requirement of a consequence, or participate as an alternative to suspension. - Peace Circle is a process where students engage in a facilitated dialogue to share perspectives to address harm and work to achieve healing without assigning blame. - Talking Circles are structured group dialogues where students are led by a trained facilitator.
+These circles promote reflection, connection, and problem-solving.
+They are used to build community, support emotional growth, and elevate student voice in a respectful and inclusive space. - Student Empowerment Program (SEP) is a program that helps students communicate and understand how their decisions and actions have impacted themselves and others.
+Students in the program engage in problem solving and providing feedback to peers regarding recent decisions and incidents. - Accountability Projects are individualized research projects designed to help students understand the impact of their behaviors while becoming more accountable and learning relevant success skills. - Third Millennium Classroom is a series of online intervention courses that provides personalized feedback and other evidence-based interactive techniques.